-The appropriate pathway depends on whether the proposed development triggers the Biodiversity Offset Scheme (BOS) under the BC Act (Table 1).
+The appropriate pathway depends on whether the proposed development triggers the Biodiversity Offset Scheme (BOS) under the BC Act (Table 1) or not (Table 2).

 Table 1: Does the Biodiversity Offset Scheme (BOS) apply? (includes any development "likely to affect threatened species" under s7.2 of the BC Act)